abhinavsinghcodes/java-projects/README.md

 ## 📂 What’s Inside?

-- **Java Goodies**: Dive into different Java programs and projects.
-Each one is a chance to explore something new.
 - **Code Samples**: Check out some neat code snippets and examples to get your brain buzzing.

 ## 📝 How to Get Started: